catseye/Funicular/README.markdown

 *   AmigaDOS under E-UAE
 *   Commodore 64 KERNAL under VICE (to a degree)

-We hope that it will soon support:
+And we hope that it will soon support:

 *   VIC-20 KERNAL under VICE

-And hopefully one day:

 *   AppleDOS under Linapple

 It is hoped that Funicular will eventually replace the discrete, ad-hoc